didarulcseiubat17/Regional-Language-Detector/README.md

 # Regional-Language-Detector

-A region and location detecting application using a tri-combination of Google's TensorFlow Object Detection API,  Convolutional Recurrent Neural Network (CRNN) and a 2-layered Neural Network for language classification.
+A regional language and location detecting application using a tri-combination of Google's TensorFlow Object Detection API,  Convolutional Recurrent Neural Network (CRNN) and a 2-layered Neural Network for language classification.

 The Application uses three modules in sequential manner:
 1. Google's TensorFlow Object Detection API for Text localisation